YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZG[BLDIR] contains the value of the current Global Directory filename.
 When $ZGBLDIR specifies an invalid or inaccessible file, YottaDB cannot successfully perform database operations.

-YottaDB initializes $ZGBLDIR to the translation of the environment variable gtmgbldir.
-The value of the gtmgbldir environment variable may include a reference to another environment variable.
-If gtmgbldir is not defined, YottaDB initializes $ZGBLDIR to null.
-When $ZGBLDIR is null, YottaDB constructs a file name for the Global Directory using the name $gtmgbldir and the extension .gld in the current working directory.
+YottaDB initializes $ZGBLDIR to the translation of the environment variable ydb_gbldir.
+The value of the ydb_gbldir environment variable may include a reference to another environment variable.
+If ydb_gbldir is not defined, YottaDB initializes $ZGBLDIR to null.
+When $ZGBLDIR is null, YottaDB constructs a file name for the Global Directory using the name $ydb_gbldir and the extension .gld in the current working directory.

 $ZGBLDIR is a read-write Intrinsic Special Variable, (i.e., it can appear on the left side of the equal sign (=) in the argument to the SET command).
-SET $ZGBLDIR="" causes YottaDB to assign $ZGBLDIR to the translation of gtmgbldir if that environment variable is defined.
-If it is not defined, then SET $ZGBLDIR="" causes YottaDB to construct a file name using the name $gtmgbldir.gld in the current directory.
+SET $ZGBLDIR="" causes YottaDB to assign $ZGBLDIR to the translation of ydb_gbldir if that environment variable is defined.
+If it is not defined, then SET $ZGBLDIR="" causes YottaDB to construct a file name using the name $ydb_gbldir.gld in the current directory.
 YottaDB permits $ZGBLDIR to be NEW'd.
 A $ZGBLDIR value may include an environment variable.

 SETting $ZGBLDIR also causes YottaDB to attempt to open the specified file.
 If the file name is invalid or the file is inaccessible, YottaDB triggers an error without changing the value of $ZGBLDIR.

-To establish a value for $ZGBLDIR outside of M, use the appropriate shell command to assign a translation to gtmgbldir.
-Defining gtmgbldir provides a convenient way to use the same Global Directory during a session where you repeatedly invoke and leave YottaDB.
+To establish a value for $ZGBLDIR outside of M, use the appropriate shell command to assign a translation to ydb_gbldir.
+Defining ydb_gbldir provides a convenient way to use the same Global Directory during a session where you repeatedly invoke and leave YottaDB.

-Changes to the value of $ZGBLDIR during a YottaDB invocation only last for the current invocation and do not change the value of gtmgbldir.
+Changes to the value of $ZGBLDIR during a YottaDB invocation only last for the current invocation and do not change the value of ydb_gbldir.

 Example:

 .. parsed-literal::
-   $ gtmgbldir=test.gld
+   $ ydb_gbldir=test.gld
-   $ export gtmgbldir
+   $ export ydb_gbldir
    $ gtm
    YDB>WRITE $zgbldir
    /usr/dev/test.gld